2captcha/puppeteer-recaptcha-solver-using-clicks/README.md

 # Puppeteer reCAPTCHA V2 Solver Using Clicks

-This repository demonstrates how to automate image-based [reCAPTCHA bypass] challenges (3x3 or 4x4 grids) using [Puppeteer] and the [2Captcha] service.
-The script programmatically interacts with reCAPTCHA, extracts the challenge, submits it to 2Captcha for processing, and then simulates human-like clicking on the solution provided.
+This repository demonstrates how to automate image-based [reCAPTCHA bypass] challenges (3x3 or 4x4 grids) using the [reCAPTCHA solver] and Puppeteer lib using [Puppeteer] and the [2Captcha] service.
+The script programmatically interacts with reCAPTCHA, extracts the challenge, submits it to 2Captcha (captcha solver) for processing, and then simulates human-like clicking on the solution provided.

 ![Demonstration how to solve recaptcha using clicks](<./media/bypass_recaptcha_v2.gif>)